luigibuono/Node.js-Travel/README.md

 MongoDB is a document database NoSQL that gives you the scalability and flexibility you want along with the indexes and queries you need

-## FAQ

-#### Question 1

-What is POSTMAN :
-Postman is an API platform for building and using APIs.
-Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.

-#### Question 2

-What is MongoDB :

-MongoDB is a document database NoSQL that gives you the scalability and flexibility you want along with the indexes and queries you need